ThePlatzhalter/OpenVPN/README.md

 ## Notes

-- If you are trying to tunnel just a docker container, try to use the implementation of [dperson](https://hub.docker.com/r/dperson/openvpn-client/)
+- If you are trying to tunnel just a docker container, use the implementation of [dperson](https://hub.docker.com/r/dperson/openvpn-client/)
 - I based my image on the instructions of [Niels Grewe](http://nie.gr/2016/04/04/coreos-openvpn/)